 top of page

-A new copper and glass extension to this 18th Century farmhouse left the courtyard garden needing to bridge the gap between modern extension and the rest of the garden.
+A copper and glass extension to this 18th Century farmhouse left the courtyard garden needing to bridge the gap between the modern extension and the rest of the garden.
 The brief was to create a space that looked beautiful year-round since it would always be on display from the new kitchen.